benjamindkilleen/benjamindkilleen.github.io/_posts/2020-11-10-how-to-have-an-opinion.md

 Opinions based on such a firm foundation are not so easily dismissed as *the dude*'s oft-repeated abnegation would like to assert.
-The choice of *Watchmen*'s hero was definitely up for debate, as most matters opinion are, but that didn't make every position debatable.
+The choice of *Watchmen*'s hero was definitely up for debate, as most matters of opinion are, but that didn't make every position debatable.
 No one claimed the comedian as their hero.
 Moreover, no one felt so strongly about their own position that they were unwilling to adopt someone else's definition of "hero," in order to understand their argument.
 Thus, we reached a closer approximation of truth, on that hot Tuesday morning on May,